 Mark Kitto from 2012 on why you’ll never be Chinese is a great read.
 I agree, “there are hundreds of well-rounded, wise Chinese people with a modern world view, people who could, and would willingly, help their motherland face the issues that are growing into state-shaking problems .”

 Despite such institutional issues, Mr. Osborne appears to have an open door for deals with the Chinese state.
 Few people missed the announcements he made in China that HS2 will likely be built by Chinese investors, despite home grown opposition.
 Ministers and EDF have reportedly agreed on a controversial £25bn development of Hinkley Point C, nuclear plant, with most of upfront costs provided by Chinese companies, although “we are the builders.”

-Large parts of utilities’ infrastructure is founded on Chinese sourced spending in the UK it’s hard to see who ‘we’ are meant to be.
+Large parts of UK utilities’ infrastructure is founded on Chinese sourced spending in the UK it’s hard to see who ‘we’ are meant to be.
 And that infrastructure is a two-way trade.
 Just as Chinese money has bought many of our previously publicly owned utilities, we have sold a staggeringly long list of security related items to the Chinese state.